- What is business credit card liability?

 Card limit settings and approval flows help you control how employees use business cards.
 Card limits let you cap how much someone can spend, either per day, per transaction, or in total.
 Approval flows decide which purchases need sign-off before they go through.

 When your business is liable, you have full control.
 You can issue cards with fixed limits, block certain merchants, and set rules that require approvals for high-risk or high-value purchases.
-You decide who gets notified, who approves, and how fast things move.
 This gives you visibility and control before money leaves the account.

-If personal liability sits with your employees, your ability to enforce those settings drops.
-The card holder often controls the limits.
-You may not see charges until after they happen.
+If liability sits with your employees, your ability to enforce those settings drops.
+The card holder often controls the limits, and you may not see charges until after they happen.
 At that point, you rely on reimbursements and policy reminders instead of real-time controls.

 Ramp lets you automate approval flows based on team roles, departments, or spend thresholds.
-If a purchase exceeds the limit or falls outside an approved category, it automatically gets routed to the right person for approval.
-You can also lock or adjust card limits in real-time, which helps you prevent overspending without slowing down your team.
+If a purchase exceeds the limit or falls outside an approved category, it automatically routes to the right person for approval.
+You can also lock or adjust card limits in real time to prevent overspending without slowing your team down.

 Enforcement of spending policies

 When your business is liable for the charges, you can build those rules directly into your card program.
 You can block certain categories, limit vendor access, and set alerts for out-of-policy spending.
-You get to stop issues before they show up in your credit reports.
+You get to stop issues before they affect your books or credit reports.

-If liability sits with your employees, it’s harder to keep control.
-You must rely on them to follow the rules, accurately report their expenses, and request reimbursement.
+If liability sits with your employees, control becomes harder.
+You must rely on them to follow the rules, report expenses accurately, and request reimbursement.
 By the time you catch a policy violation, the money is already gone.

 Reconciliation and reporting implications

-Reconciliation is how you match card transactions to receipts and accounting records.
-Reporting is how you organize that data to track spending, flag issues, and support audits.
+Reconciliation matches card transactions to receipts and accounting records.
+Reporting organizes that data so you can track spending, flag issues, and support audits.
 Both are essential for keeping your books clean and your close process on track.

 Your liability structure plays a big role here.
 When your business is liable, you get full access to transaction data as it happens.
 You can reconcile charges quickly, code expenses accurately, and generate reports without chasing missing details.